Skip to main content Skip to docs navigation

 A

-• Archive: organization, place or collection that stores information for long-tern preservation such that it can be accessed and reused by a designated community.
+• Archive: an organisation, place or collection that stores information for long-term preservation so that it can be accessed and reused by a designated community.

 B

-• Backup: practice of keeping additional copies of your research data in a separate physical or cloud locations from your files in storage.
+• Backup: practice of keeping extra copies of your research data in a separate physical or cloud location from your storage files.

 C